 All currently enrolled students are eligible for basic services available through the nurse practitioner at no cost.
-Students with special or complex and chronic health problems may be referred to the medical adviser, who also provides basic services (including evaluation services) at no cost.
-Students are responsible for costs associated with the following services: laboratory tests, X rays, hospitalization, hospital emergency-room visits, prescription medicines, medical supplies, and referrals to health-care providers not employed by Oxford.
+Students with special or complex and chronic health problems may be referred to the medical adviser for additional evaluation at no cost.
+However, students are financially responsible for fees associated with the following services: laboratory tests, X-rays, hospitalization, hospital emergency room visits, prescription medicines, medical supplies, and referrals to health care providers not associated with Oxford.